 I went on to study Journalism, whose practices informs my work in every aspect until today, but the main influence, I mean the reason I do things the way I do, comes from my Mom and my Grandfather who, despite lack of education (he could barely write), always encouraged me to ask as much questions as posible – and go and try to understand why things are as unjust as they are.
 He encouraged me to connect the dots and try to bring a perspective that goes beyond the mere “this is how I see the world, therefore this is how the world must be”.
 Besides that, their love of people, their respect for the elderly and our ancestors, their endless interest and worry about others – these things are still a big influence in my writing, my photography and my political practices.

-I went on to study Journalism and Photography but, still, my work exists because of how I grew up.
-To this day I try to apprehend “real” stories, interpret and recreate them as my imagination tells me they happened, the same way the women in my family used to do on the diner table, 30 years ago.
+For lack of material resources, I could not finish Journalism school, and only 10 years later could I study Photography, this time in Berlin (at Ostkreuzschule, which I financed working as waiter, babysitter, life model and other precarious/alienated jobs).
+But, still, my work with documentary poetry and documentary photography exist because of how I was raised.
+To this day I try to apprehend “real” stories, and recreate them and politicize them, but in a metaphorical manner, the same way the women in my family used to do on the dinner table, almost 40 years ago.